Looking In the Rearview Mirror

 Frankly I found that one a hard letter to write.
 I once wrote (see that post here) if I could go back to 19-year-old me and tell her how her life would turn out, I could share some real encouragement.
 But the letter from sixty-six to age eight was more difficult and I'll tell you why.
 At 19, I'd experienced hurt and disillusionment and had a knowledge of how painful human relationships could be.
 But an 8-year-old does not know that.
 They don't look at how things 'should' be just yet.
 An 8-year-old is innocent of that knowledge.

 Oh, I had a dawning awareness of how things were in my household.
 I understood that I wasn't 'enough' but I didn't yet know how far that judgement would carry, or the depths of hurt I'd know in the years ahead, or how it would end up affecting so many of my important life decisions.
 I did not understand that sometimes the people who are supposed to love us, don't, won't.
-An 8-year-old's feelings are based on the strength of her own feelings for others, not what she's getting back from others.
+An 8-year-old child's feelings are based on the strength of her own feelings for others, not what she's getting back from others.
 She hasn't yet learned love based on reciprocity.
 At least that is true for me.

 As I tried to write to this child, I wondered, how much do I tell her?
 How much does she really need to know just now?
 I found myself wanting to not hurt or scare her.
 So, I told her what I loved about her.
 In that moment, I realized that I'd never expressed love for that little girl before.
 I'd always kept my distance from her.